 Our full availability can be found on this website.
 Simply click ‘check availability’ on the left hand side of the screen or click here to visit our secure online booking engine to check availability and reserve your Doubtful Sound cruise.
-Simply use the calendar to select the date you wish to depart on your cruise or to check availability for your preferred dates.
+Simply use the calendar to select the date you wish to depart on your cruise.

 Can you tell me how long in advance we should book this Cruise?
 We don’t want to be disappointed.

 We recommend booking as soon as you know the date you wish to take the cruise.
 November to March are our busiest months, but as we only have five cabins on-board we do get booked out quickly.
 On occasion you may be able to book right up until the day before, however all bookings are subject to availability.

 Are the prices per person or for 2 people?

 The rates shown are per Cabin and includes up to 2 people sharing, e.g. Double Cabin at $1,590.00 is for the Cabin, regardless if it is 1 or 2 people in the Cabin.
 The Twin/Double Cabin rate is for up to 2 people and there is an additional cost for each additional person booked (as this cabin can accommodate up to 4 people).

 How many crew are on the boat?